 Mike Arnot, Chairman

-Mike Arnot is the founder of Boarding Pass, a Greenpoint-based design brand named GQ Magazine’s Best 2015.
+Mike Arnot is the founder of Boarding Pass NYC, a Greenpoint-based travel brand widely featured in the media.
 He is the former regional commissioner of the Greenpoint-Williamsburg Youth Soccer League (GWYSL).
-Mike is an avid soccer player and volunteer youth soccer coach.
-Originally from Canada, Mike is nice and polite.
-He was a speechwriter and Policy Advisor to Canada’s Foreign Minister before moving to New York to pursue a career in law and technology.
+Mike is an avid soccer player, volunteer youth soccer coach, and a private pilot.
+Originally from Canada, Mike is polite.
+He was a speechwriter and Policy Advisor to Canada’s Foreign Minister before moving to New York.
 Mike spends a lot of his recreational time in parks with his two sons, Owen and Fred, and wife Stephanie.

 Leigh Godwin, Treasurer / Secretary